abhip64/agile_quadrotor/README.md

 quadrotor.
 The simulation has been implemented in ROS-Gazebo simulation environment using PX4-SITL.
 The main objective of this package is to provide a platform for testing out various trajectory generation techniques and control strategies for effectively executing a manuever.
 More details about the working of each component of the algorithm is discussed in detail in the wiki section of the project.
 Special mention is required for the package by Jaeyoung-Lim https://github.com/Jaeyoung-Lim/mavros_controllers.
-The original code has been forked from his repository and I got many insights pertaining to the structure of the code from his work.
+The original code had been forked from his repository and I got many insights pertaining to the structure of the code from his work.

 ## System Specifications